-C.10 The Corporate Director Finance and Resources is responsible for the development and maintenance of an anti-fraud and anti-corruption policy.
+C.10 The Director of Finance is responsible for the development and maintenance of an anti-fraud and anti-corruption policy.

 ASSETS

 C.11 Members of Corporate Leadership Team should ensure that records and assets are properly maintained and securely held.
 They should also ensure that contingency plans for the security of assets and continuity of service in the event of disaster or system failure are in place.